Drawing Robot - Arduino Uno + CNC Shield + GRBL

 This drawing robot is similar to the commercially available AxiDraw.
 It is powered by an Arduino Uno controller and a CNC Shield and uses GRBL firmware.
 Aproximate cost to build this drawing robot is $100.

-The drawing robot receives G Code commands that are created by a drawing program called Inkscape.
-The robot was put together using two other people's designs.
+This robot was put together using two other people's designs.
 I added the improved pen slider and the controller enclosure.
 This drawing robot allows you to draw things in Inkscape and then plot them out.
+The drawing robot receives G Code commands that are created inside an Inkscape extension.
 Below are the links to the software I used.
 Avanhanegem's design has a great tutorial on how to generate G Code within Inkscape and then send it to the drawing robot using Source Rabbit G Code Sender.
 Also check out the easier to use MI GRBL Extension mentioned below in an update.

 When setting up your hardware: